 Day 1: Arrive at Sarria

 Arrival by public bus or private transfer to Sarria.
-Sarria is a small town in Galicia and the last place from which you can start your Camino and collect your Compostela.
+Sarria is a small town in Galicia and the last place where you can start your Camino and collect your Compostela.
 If you arrive early, we strongly recommend to take a taxi to Samos and visit the Monastery that was founded in the 6th century and has welcomed pilgrims since then.
 The optional walk from Samos to Sarria is 13.8 km.
-You can also book an extra night at Sarria in order to do this beautiful section of the Camino between Samos and Sarria.
+You can also book an extra night at Sarria to do this beautiful section of the Camino between Samos and Sarria.

 - Walking for the day: 14 km, 3-4 hours – optional walk in case of early arrival